Is Cardinal Newman's idea of conscience 'precisely modernist'?

 [1] MHT Seminary, ‘Questions for the Rector | Ep.
 5: The Barron/Shapiro Interview’, YouTube, 7 Nov 2023.
 The comments start around the 12 minute mark.
 I will not be continually offering references and timestamps – this should be sufficient.

-We could also note in passing that in this video, Bishop Sanborn states that “most theologians” held the position that only two dogmas (God’s existence and his judgement) needed to believed explicitly as a necessity of means for salvation, rather than four (the Holy Trinity and Christ’s incarnation/redemption).
+We could also note in passing that in this video, the bishop states that “most theologians” held the position that only two dogmas (God’s existence and his judgement) needed to believed explicitly as a necessity of means for salvation, rather than four (the Holy Trinity and Christ’s incarnation/redemption).
 Mgr Joseph Clifford Fenton disagrees, stating:

 ‘Now most theologians teach that the minimum explicit content of supernatural and salvific faith includes, not only the truths of God’s existence and of His action as the Rewarder of good and the Punisher of evil, but also the mysteries of the Blessed Trinity and the Incarnation.’